 Dr. Smukler: When it comes to pain, I used to use capsaicin [sold as an over-the-counter ointment or cream], but there are better [prescription] medicines and creams now, such as Voltaren Gel (diclofenac, a nonsteroidal anti-inflammatory drug), Lidoderm (lidocaine patches), and Flector Patches (another form of diclofenac).
 Physical therapy can be helpful.
 Heat can be helpful, but it’s not something patients should do on their own.
 They need specific recommendations and supervision from their health-care provider, because if you have peripheral neuropathy, you are at risk for not feeling the heat and getting burned.

 Dr. Scheffler: It depends on the type of neuropathy.
 Is it painful, or is it numb?
 Is it in early or late stages?
 There are some vitamins that may be helpful, and there are oral medicines such as gabapentin (brand name Neurontin), Lyrica, and Cymbalta.
 Don’t listen to your neighbors’ advice; get advice from your foot doctor!

 Dennis Janisse: Proper shoes and inserts can help a lot.

 Editor’s note: This concludes Part 1 of “Foot Care Questions and Answers.”
-Stay tuned for Part 2, which will cover shoes, socks, shoe inserts, and pedicures for people who have diabetes.
+Also see Part 2, which covers shoes, socks, shoe inserts, and pedicures for people who have diabetes.